Dr Neil Cagney

 |SEMS Research Division:|

 Dr Neil Cagney studied Mechanical Engineering in Trinity College Dublin, before completing a PhD in University College London with Prof. Stavroula Balabani in 2013, experimentally examining the vortex-induced vibration of structures.
 Following this, Dr Cagney worked in a variety of areas, including processing of biofuel products, thermal convection, processing of complex fluids and mixing, before joining Queen Mary in 2019.
-His current interesting include flow-induced vibration and small-scale energy harvesting.
+His current interests include flow-induced vibration and small-scale energy harvesting.